 The average annual quantities of snapper grouper species harvested from 2003-2007 included 1.82 million pounds worth \$3.74 million (in 2007 dollars) per year in North Carolina, 1.60 million pounds worth \$3.80 million in South Carolina, 0.73 million pounds worth \$1.65 million in Georgia and northeast Florida, and 0.79 million pounds worth \$1.61 million in central and south Florida, and 1.50 million pounds worth \$3.0 million in the Florida Keys (Table 3-7).
 Snapper grouper landings by state were not proportional to total days fished in each state.
 Boats in central and south Florida, and the Florida Keys made 73% of the trips that landed species in the snapper grouper management unit and accounted for 35% of the total snapper grouper harvest.
 Conversely, boats in other states accounted for relatively larger portions of the total snapper grouper harvest.
 Boats in North Carolina made 18% of the trips and landed 28% of the snapper grouper harvest.
-Boats in South Carolina made 6% of the trips and landed 12% of the snapper grouper harvest.
-Boats in South Carolina made 3% of the trips and landed 12% of the snapper grouper harvest.
+Boats in South Carolina made 6% of the trips and landed 25% of the harvest.
+In addition, boats in Georgia and northeast Florida made 3% of the trips and landed 12% of the snapper grouper harvest.
 Boats in South Carolina and Georgia and northeast Florida took fewer but longer trips than their counterparts in North Carolina or central and south Florida and the Florida Keys.